One Day Vision Quest [ Notes from Sedona ]

 I was on the way to my morning appointment, when this one country song was playing… It lifted me up and left me hanging between dreams and the fully awakened state… and I wanted to stay there.
 An hour later, driving McDowell Rd, I thought “I would rather be on a dirt road!
 I’d rather be in the wilderness.
 I’d rather sieve the soft Sedona sand thru my fingers.”
 The moment of inspiration was so strong – I decided to go…

 I didn’t know that I’m going for a quest.
 I only craved the energy of the mountains.
-It wasn’t until the late afternoon when I thought “Oh, so it’s LIKE a vision quest”
+It wasn’t until the late afternoon when I felt that it’s more than this.

 I arrived in Sedona three hours later.
 The whole drive was rather weird.
 I “looked” at my thoughts, as they were showing up, with suspicion: all trucks were sooo beautiful, the drive was sooo smooth, and I was filled with appreciation, that I can leave town and drive, and a sense of privilege to be in one of the most beautiful, breathtaking places on Earth.